svermeulen/vim-easyclip/README.md

     - Always positions the cursor directly after the pasted text
     - `p` (lowercase) pastes text after the current line if multiline (or after the current character if non-multiline)
     - `P` (uppercase) behaves the same except acts before the current line (or before the current character)

+Easy Clip also includes a mapping for insert mode paste, which automatically turns on 'paste' mode for the duration of the paste.
+Using 'paste' mode will work much more intuitively when pasting text with multiple lines while in insert mode.
+You can enable by including something similar to the following in your .vimrc:

+    imap <c-v> <plug>EasyClipInsertModePaste

 ### System Clipboard Sync ###